-Most reviewers say that the A6 3.0T is decidedly quick, thanks to its ample horsepower and torque.
-The 3.0T model’s transmission is generally liked for its smooth, quick shifts, though one critic writes that it doesn’t always downshift as quickly as he would like.
+Most reviewers say that the A6 3.0T is decidedly quick thanks to its ample horsepower and torque.
+The 3.0T model’s transmission is praised for its smooth, quick shifts, though one critic writes that it doesn’t always downshift as quickly as he would like.
 One reviewer notes that while the A6 2.0T gets great fuel economy with the CVT, it’s also not as much fun to drive.

 - "The 8-speed automatic transmission is occasionally slow to downshift when more power is needed for highway passing and merging, but using the manual shift gate or optional steering-wheel paddles helps." -- Consumer Guide

 - "The supercharged 3.0-liter V6 engine has sharp response off the line and continues to pull with authority throughout the range.
 In Sport mode, the 3.0T's automatic upshifts smoothly under full throttle and downshifts with authority, matching revs to keep things smooth." -- Edmunds

 - "The continuously variable transmission (CVT) attached to the 2.0 in FWD applications remains an acquired taste: functional and calibrated for good fuel efficiency but not the stuff of enthusiasts' dreams." -- Kelley Blue Book